-The Summer edition of the library newsletter, More Than Books is now available.
-The feature story is “Disaster Preparedness and Emergency Management in the BU Library.”
-Other regular columns include Tech Talk, Facts at your Fingertips, Reviews, and much more!
+The Fall edition of the library newsletter, More Than Books is now available.
+The feature story is about changes going on in the library.

 Welcome to the Bellevue University guide for How to Conduct a Literature Review.
 This guide provides a good starting point for general research on this topic.
 Resources include print and electronic books, subscription databases, and websites.
 Each print book title links directly to the library online catalog, while each e-book title links directly to the full text of the book.
 Database recommendations link directly to the specific database.
 Recommended websites cover various aspects of the topic.